imflikk/Exfiller/README.md

 # Exfiller
-C# tool that can exfiltrate files to an external server using DNS requests as this port is often often allowed when a firewall blocks other outbound services.
+C#/PowerShell tool that can exfiltrate files to an external server using DNS requests as this port is often often allowed when a firewall blocks other outbound services.

 The Python DNS Server is intended to be run on an external server and logs requests to a file named dns.log, but only if they include the domain being used in Exfiller.cs as the target domain to send the file to.